-Not that we at SnowBrains suffer from ‘friggatriskaidekaphobia‘, an irrational fear of Friday the 13th…
+Not that we at SnowBrains suffer from ‘friggatriskaidekaphobia,’ irrational fear of Friday the 13th…

 Wait, why is Friday the 13th unlucky again?
 Is Friday the 13th unlucky?

-It’s potentially safer to drive on Friday the 13th according to the Dutch Centre for Insurance Statistics who found that:
+It’s potentially safer to drive on Friday the 13th, according to the Dutch Centre for Insurance Statistics, which found that:

 “Fewer accidents and reports of fire and theft occur when the 13th of the month falls on a Friday than on other Fridays, because people are preventatively more careful or just stay home.”

 What’s interesting is that almost no one knows where the Friday the 13th lore comes from.

 WHERE DOES THE FRIDAY THE 13TH SUPERSTITION COME FROM?